sffc/socketio-file-upload/README.md

 }
 ```

-It's also possible to add additional data (for strongly typed topic or secure pipeline):
+It's also possible to add additional data (for strongly typed topic or secure pipeline or acknowledgement):
 ```javascript
 instance.wrapData = {
 	adtionalData: {